-- The U.S. Supreme Court repeatedly has held that states may prohibit private paramilitary organizations consistent with the Second Amendment.
+- The Supreme Court has repeatedly held that states may prohibit private paramilitary organizations consistent with the Second Amendment.

-- Even if a regulation is consistent with the Second Amendment, it may nonetheless be preempted by state constitutional provisions or state law that prevents local jurisdictions from regulating firearms.
+- Even if a regulation is consistent with the Second Amendment, it may nonetheless be preempted by state constitutional provisions or state laws that prevent local jurisdictions from regulating firearms.
 Local jurisdictions seeking to impose limitations on gun possession at public events should consult state law before doing so.

 Chapter 1 PDFDownload